CyberCatch's Educational Webinar on February 23rd to Feature First Secretary of Homeland Security Tom Ridge, FBI and Other Cybersecurity Experts on Latest Cyber Threats

-SAN DIEGO and VANCOUVER, British Columbia, Feb.
-16, 2022 /PRNewswire-PRWeb/ -- CyberCatch today announced it will host an educational webinar titled "Seven Cybersecurity Controls Every SMB Must Implement" on Wednesday, February 23, 2022 from 11 am to 12 pm Pacific Standard Time (2 pm – 3 pm Eastern Standard Time).
+SAN DIEGO and VANCOUVER, BC, Feb.
+16, 2022 /PRNewswire/ -- CyberCatch today announced it will host an educational webinar titled "Seven Cybersecurity Controls Every SMB Must Implement" on Wednesday, February 23, 2022 from 11 am to 12 pm Pacific Standard Time (2 pm – 3 pm Eastern Standard Time).

 The webinar is complimentary and features a distinguished panel of experts comprised of: